 As detailed, the subject would provide much needed supply of new home lots with a desirable location proximate to commercial dining and shopping amenities in Hazard.
-There are 151 potential home buyers most of whom have income levels below 80% AMI, who are working with Housing Development Alliance to build new homes.
-Three other community and non-profit developers are working with additional buyers for an adjacent subdivision.
-This includes 16 prospective buyers who are approved and currently looking for a lot in Knott County to build.
+There are 266 potential home buyers, most of whom have income levels below 80% AMI, who are working with Housing Development Alliance to build new homes.
+This includes 65 prospective buyers who are approved and currently looking for a lot in Perry County to build.
 As such, there is clear pent-up demand for new lots and housing.

 We are not aware of any similar new developments in the market area for which to base absorption.
-Over the past 18 months, HDA has built and sold seven homes.
-An additional 28 homes sold in 2023 according to MLS data.
-Year-to-date sales data was not provided.
-The total homes in 2022 and 2021 sold by Realtors were 32 and 36, respectively.
+Over the past year, HDA has built and sold 14 homes, which follows 10 in 2023 and 9 in 2022.
+An additional 78 homes have sold YTD according to MLS data equating to a total of 92 homes.
+The total homes in 2023 and 2022 sold by HDA and Realtors were 107 and 143, respectively.
 While total closings are slowing, the availability of quality and affordable lots, should increase sales activity.

-One negative is the subject will be coming online behind a similar subdivision that will include 56 lots; of which most have been pre-sold.
-Based on the waiting list information provided above and historical sales in Knott County, as well as the subject's new construction and location, it is estimated the lots/homes could be absorbed within five years from the start of sales; assuming lots were available to be built upon and enough skilled construction labor is available in the local market to build the homes at that pace.
+Based on the waiting list information provided above and historical sales in Perry County, as well as the subject's new construction and location, it is estimated the lots/homes could be absorbed within three to four years from the start of sales; assuming lots were available to be built upon and enough skilled construction labor is available in the local market to build the homes at that pace.
 Demand is higher to achieve a quicker sell-out, but it is not known if there is enough skilled construction labor to build that many homes in a short time frame.
-Assuming the adjacent development and the subject's 61 homes are built in this timeframe, would equate to annual absorption of approximately 23 homes per year.
+Assuming 95 homes are built in this timeframe, would equate to annual absorption of 23 to 32 homes per year.